 WHACK-A-MOLE

-Whack-A-Mole is an animated short film produced by a team of artists at the UC Berkeley Undergraduate Graphics Group in collaboration with the Berkeley City College.
+Whack-A-Mole is an animated short film produced by Studio Moles.
 The film follows a boy at an arcade who is awakened to the horrifying undertones of violence embedded within classic arcade games.
 I worked as an animator for the production, specifically responsible for Shot 160 and Shot 190 of the short, in addition to attending animation reviews and providing updates and feedback to the animation team.

 SHOT 160